-Graduates who complete the Care Ministry Track will be able to:
+Graduates who complete the A.A. in Counseling Ministry will be able to:

 - Access and evaluate available community resources that may be helpful (e.g. professional counselors, health practitioners, support groups); - Provide counseling on a non-professional basis within one's own church setting; - Demonstrate skills in selecting and using Scripture in the counseling process.